CR 20 (Henson creek road/Engineer Pass): Closed past Thoreau's Cabin.

 CR 30 (lake road/Cinammon Pass): Closed past Burrow's Park.

 It is VERY important to abide by these road closures.

-Multiple large avalanches in Lake City's backcountry this winter have covered roadways and deposited massive amounts of debris including large rocks and trees into Henson Creek and the Lake Fork river.
+Multiple large avalanches in Lake City's backcountry this winter covered roadways and deposited massive amounts of debris including large rocks and trees into Henson Creek and the Lake Fork river.
 This avalanche activity combined with annual runoff has caused concerns of debris blockage.
 Hinsdale County Board of Commissioners ratified a local disaster declaration, and Colorado Governor Polis has authorized an executive order for a state of emergency in Hinsdale County.
-A Unified Coordination Group provided by the Colorado Emergency Operations Center and coordinated by Department of Homeland Security and Emergency Management has been deployed to Hinsdale County due to flood threats.
-The primary missions for the Unified Coordination group are to: 1) Mitigate threat from avalanche debris, and 2) Give community members tools and information to help prepare themselves for flood events.
+A Unified Coordination Group provided by the Colorado Emergency Operations Center and coordinated by Department of Homeland Security and Emergency Management to help Hinsdale County and Town of Lake City prepare for potential flooding.
+The primary missions for the Unified Coordination group were to: 1) Mitigate threat from avalanche debris, and 2) Give community members tools and information to help prepare themselves for flood events.
 The UCG aided the county in having debris removed from the waterways in the back country as well as modifiying the Hidden Treasure Dam.
 The Town of Lake City was aided in placement of sandbags throughout town to protect infrastructure, residences and businesses.